The Donkey's Head (Turkish folktale): The Donkey's Head and the Padishah's Daughter

+Tales with snake husband

 Ahmet Ağa

 In a Turkish tale collected by Umay Günay from a source in Elazığ with the title Ahmet Ağa ("Mr. Ahmet"), Mr. Ahmet laments the fact that he has no children, and prays to Allah to give one to his wife.
 One day, a snake slithers down the chimney and introduces itself as their son, sent by Allah as answer to their prayers.
 Later, the snake son asks Mr. Ahmet to court the local sultan's daughter.
 Mr. Ahmet questions the idea of the sultan simply betrothing his daughter to the reptile, but the snake insists.
 However, Mr. Ahmet has a change of heart and does not go to the sultan.
 The snake son knows his adoptive father did not did as asked and bids him go for real this time.
 The sultan listens to Mr. Ahmet's courtship on the snake son's behalf, and the ruler demands the prospective bridegroom fulfills his conditions first, on penalty of death.
 Mr. Ahmet tells the snake son, who says he is to go to a place named Murat with stones, take three rocks and knock on the stone, give them the snake son's regards and bring a handful of earth and some seeds back home.
 Mr. Ahmet takes the earth and seeds and presents them to the snake, who does a circling motion with them.
 The next morning, a large palace appears with a lush garden in front.
 The sultan is surprised by the palace, and orders the groom to provide a retinue of a hundred riders in identical clothes and horses.
 The snake son provides the retinue, who come to take the bride to Mr. Ahmet's newly built palace.
 Nearing the man's palace, the princess tries to flee from the snake, but the snake says he is human under the snakeskin, a secret that must stay between them.
 In the wedding chambers, the snake takes off the snake disguise and becomes a handsome youth, so handsome the princess faints.